kybr/clavm/README.md

 # C.L.A.V.M ~ C Language Audio Virtual Machine

 This system enables a user to write little C programs that make sound.
-A program is compiles and run _immediately_ very quickly (usually less than 3 milliseconds).
-Right now I use it to make music, but my aim is to use it to 1) teach signals (DSP) and 2) serve as the audio runtime (VM) for music composition and performance with a high-level language like Raku.
+A program is compiled and run _immediately_ very quickly (usually less than 3 milliseconds).
+Right now I use it to make music, but my aim is to use it to 1) teach signals (DSP) and 2) serve as the audio runtime (VM) for music composition and performance with a high-level language like [Raku](https://www.raku.org).

 # Live coding C for music and sound

 First, live coding music in C is not my idea!
-Claude Heiland-Allen (mathr) has been live-coding with C since at least 2012 and his music is great.
-Please check out clive and mathr.
-(People have been writing sound and music in C for a very long time.)
+Claude Heiland-Allen ([mathr](https://mathr.co.uk)) has been live-coding with C since at least 2012 and his music is great.
+Please check out [clive](https://mathr.co.uk/clive).
 I learned of clive after I got my system off the ground.
-The goals, approatches, architectures, and musical outputs of clavm and clive are significantly different.
+The goals, approaches, architectures, and musical outputs of clavm and clive are significantly different.

 Second, live-coding sound in C is **physically dangerous** (I am dead serious).
 Do not live-code in C. Don't.
 But, if you do decide to live-code in C, then at least, please **do not wear headphones or earbuds or use powerful speakers**.
 It is very easy to make very loud sounds by making a typo or causing a crash or any of a hundred things.
 Use your computer speakers or small speakers or keep your monitors at a low level.
 You were warned.